tdwg/tcs2/docs/index.md

   would like it to be.

 - [Examples](./examples/) — All the examples that are referenced in the _TCS
   Term List_.
-Examples are focused on individual terms.
+Examples are focused on individual terms, but do provide some context.

 - [Recipes](./recipes/) — Recipes are longer examples that focus on complete records and show how TCS can be applied to real-world situations.
 There are